-Kangaroo - the kangaroo species that can be utilised under this management plan: the red kangaroo (Macropus rufus), western grey kangaroo (M. fuliginosus), euro (M. robustus) and other species as per relevant legislative amendment.
+Kangaroo - means an animal of the genus Macropus (kangaroos and wallabies).
+The kangaroo species that can be utilised under this management plan are: the red kangaroo (Macropus rufus), western grey kangaroo (M. fuliginosus), euro (M. robustus), eastern grey kangaroo (M. giganteus), tammar wallaby (M. eugenii) on Kangaroo Island and other islands, and other species as per relevant legislative amendment subsequent to the commencement of this plan.